 For the current urgency slider the value = B

 You compute x=importance and u=urgency with this formula

 I can imagine most normal users will not require this level of detail but again I praise the thought that the developers put in here.
 The ultimate output from all of these equations is to rank the tasks in the Active To Do list according to the computed score.
 You can see this in action by moving the importance slider bar up and down for a task and you will then see it’s position on the table move up and down.

 One interesting feature in the Windows App to enable context based task selection is the context calendar view.
-It looks like a weekly view from MS Outlook and it enables you to enter the days/times for each context.
+It looks like a weekly view from MS Outlook wanting to look into office 365 distribution group and it enables you to enter the days/times for each context.